pivotal/docs-platform-automation/docs/how-to-guides/creating-a-product-config-file.md

 You can check the file in to git.

-For convenience, Platform Automation provides you with two ways to use the `om staged-config` command.
+For convenience, Platform Automation Toolkit provides you with two ways to use the `om staged-config` command.
 The command can be run as a [task][staged-config] inside of your pipeline.
 As an example of how to invoke this for the [Tanzu Application Service][pas] product in your pipeline.yml(resources not listed):